 - The responsibility of the Library to the College’s instructional and scholarly programming, and the requirements for bibliographic control, collection access, and storage prescribe the observance of the following conditions in accepting gifts:

 - The Library’s collections include books, periodicals, maps, manuscripts, correspondence, sheet music, and other non-print media such as films, slides, CDs, DVDs, and tapes.
 Other formats will be accepted only by special arrangement.

-- Gift items not appropriate for the Trexler Library collection may be sold, offered to other nonprofit organizations in the region, or otherwise disposed of as is appropriate for the particular material.
+- Gift items not appropriate for the Trexler Library collection may be sold, offered to other organizations, or otherwise disposed of as is appropriate for the particular material.

 - Appraisal costs must be borne by the donor.
 The Internal Revenue Service considers a recipient library to be an interested party and disallows an evaluation made or paid for by the Library.
 Upon request, the Library will suggest appropriate persons or organizations to be consulted for professional appraisals, or refer the donor to published pricing guides, auction records and dealers’ catalogs where the donor can determine a valuation.
 In general, the Library follows the code on appraisals established by the American Booksellers Association.

-- Each donor who has filled out a gift acknowledgment form will receive a letter of acknowledgment that lists the number of items given to the Library collections.
-If requested on the gift form, a bookplate identifying the donor or memorial will be placed in each item.
+- Each donor who has filled out a gift acknowledgment form will receive a letter of acknowledgment from the Library Director that lists the number of items given to the Library collections.
+If requested on the gift form, a bookplate identifying the donor or memorial will be placed usually on the inside front cover of each item.
 The Library does not provide each donor with a title-by-title listing of donated items, nor does the Library provide a list of items ultimately placed in the collection.